Can you carry that one OK?

 “If you go there today you’ll catch up with Mary” … Ruth was even dimmer than Bill and Sally.

-The people pulled Ruth out of the garden and helped her up the stairs.
+They pulled Ruth out of the garden and helped her up the stairs.
 They even carried the clothes and left one there to help her with the food.
 Well actually the one was left in case Mary returned.
 He remained there for a long time.

 Mary meanwhile while knowing that Ruth would balls everything up and had warned her parents already and asked them to get in their car and drive to Sydney.
 She’d texted them to head for the motel she owned and for the room set aside for such occasions.
 Bill and Sally had rehearsed this escape and discussed it at length and knew what to do.
 The story they were fed would not stand much scrutiny but they never applied any, blindly following any instruction Mary gave them.

 The day after this flurry of movement and escape the local news radio, TV and papers received a package in the morning’s snail mail.
+It was headed Mary and Malcolm.

 Malcolm Harris was featured in some juicy photographs.
 He was squatting and hidden in some bushes on the side of the M1 motorway.
 He was captured defecating at what seemed to be a furious pace.
 His generous trousers down around his ankles as he held a handful of leaves.
 To make matters worse he was next to a young lady who was doing the wiping.

-This unoriginal sin was caught by an opportunistic Mary during her last week of M1 patrol.
+It was caught by an opportunistic Mary during her last week of M1 patrol.
 She’d seen the Fatboy and while knowing to whom it belonged, wondered why it was sitting parked up on the M1 shoulder.
 She peaked at it as she crawled by on her own bike and screamed into her helmet that loud she thought the world would hear.
 No-one did.

 Mary stepped off her bike crept back and took number of photographs.
 Some she’d sent to the media.
 The money shot she’d kept for herself and Malcolm to negotiate over.

 They agreed to $200,000 and with the EFT transfer complete Mary started the immediate pack up.
 The escape was faultless, the money in the account had already been moved via two more account to her private account.
 The dim parents were safe because no-one could trace the motel or the cars for that matter.
 Three hours after the transfer the flat was emptied, a drive to the airport completed and on a plane to Spain.
+Before leaving Mary packaged the press release and with cheek a mile wide named it Mary and Malcolm.

-Malcolm and his people were unable to find Mary, her parents, or her money.
+Sadly or thankfully, they were unable to find Mary, her parents, or her money.
 They did find her car at the railway station.
 Malcolm had to claim some sort of food poisoning issue and explain that the young girl was a niece of a friend.
 She was but she was much more.

 Ruth ended up sobering up, getting her life in order as she’d fallen for the people left in unit 2, they had quite a torrid love affair and then married some time after.
 He was named Robert.
+They invited loads of locals, even Mary and Malcolm.